Diphtheria/acellular pertussis/tetanus booster vaccine (Tdap) (Injection)

 How to Use This Medicine

-- You or your child may receive other vaccines at the same time as this one, but in a different body area.
+- You may receive other vaccines at the same time as this one, but in a different body area.
 You should receive patient instructions for all of the vaccines.
-Make sure you understand all of the information and talk to your doctor or nurse if you have questions.
+Talk to your doctor or nurse if you have questions.

 Drugs and Foods to Avoid